sento documentation

 This is the

-every actor is composed of.
-When the actor is created from scratch it has noactor-context
+actor-contextevery actor is composed of.
+When the actor is created from scratch it has noactor-context.
+When created through theactor-contexts, or system'sactor-offunction anactor-contextwill be set.

 [generic-function] PATH ACTOR